Key takeaways:

 Other studies show that decreased MEIS1 causes changes to the cholinergic neurons in the region of the brain that controls voluntary movement (the striatum).[ref]

-A study that looked at the results of several different types of brain scans came to the conclusion that there could be an evening and night-time dopamine deficit in the striatum due to increased daytime receptor function.[ref]
-There is an overall circadian rhythm to dopamine production, and it is naturally lower at night and higher during the daytime.
+Brain imaging studies show that there may be an evening and nighttime dopamine deficit in the striatum due to increased daytime receptor function.[ref]
+There is an overall circadian rhythm to dopamine production, and it is naturally lower at night and higher during the day.
+The lowest levels of dopamine production are usually around 3 am, on average.[ref]

 Inflammation and RLS/PLMD:

-A couple of studies point to a role of higher inflammatory cytokine in people with restless leg syndrome and/or PLMD. [ref]
+Some studies show higher inflammatory cytokines in people with RLS and/or PLMD. [ref]

-The question in my mind was whether the inflammation caused RLS/PLMD or if the sleep disruption increased inflammation.
-Genetics points to a possible inflammatory cause.
+A question that comes to mind is whether the inflammation caused the RLS/PLMD or whether the sleep disruption increased the inflammation.
+Genetic research suggests that inflammation is a possible cause, rather than a bystander.

-A genetics study identified that people with variants in the IL1B (interleukin 1B) and IL-17A genes are at a higher risk of RLS/PLMD.
-IL-1B and IL-17A are inflammatory cytokines, and the researchers theorize that higher levels of inflammation in the brain could affect dopamine. [ref]
+A genetic study found that people with variants in the IL1B (interleukin 1B) and IL-17A genes have a higher risk of RLS/PLMD.
+IL-1β and IL-17A are inflammatory cytokines, and researchers theorize that higher levels of inflammation in the brain may affect dopamine. [ref]

 RLS and PLMD: Genotype Report